jmfriedt/learning_blas/README.md

 All subdirectories include a Makefile for compiling the programs and a description of the expected output.
 The focus is on least square optimization so aimed at pseudo-inverse matrix calculation, reaching this result step by step from handling square matrices to rectangular matrices to inverting such matrices.
-The FFT are computed in the conctext of correlations assessed as inverse Fourier transform of the product of the Fourier transform of the signal and the pattern.
+The FFT are computed in the context of correlations assessed as inverse Fourier transform of the product of the Fourier transform of the signal and the pattern.

+Start with ``octave`` to get the basics on signal processing involved in this demonstration and the expected outcome.

+Then ``blas`` demonstrates the use of the linear algebra BLAS package to achieve the same result in C++ on a general purpose CPU.

+Then ``cuda`` demonstrates the use of cuBLAS and cuFFT for processing on an Nvidia GPU.

+Finally ``gsl`` aims at wrapping BLAS function calls in interfaces removing some of the FORTRAN flavor of the original library.